Manish Parashar: Early life and education

-Research and career
+Career

-Parashar's academic career has focused on translational computer science, specifically on computational and data-enabled science and engineering, and has addressed key conceptual, technological, and educational challenges.
-His journey began with postdoctoral work in computational science at The University of Texas at Austin (1994-1995).
+Parashar began his career with postdoctoral work in computational science at The University of Texas at Austin (1994-1995).
 He then joined Rutgers University in 1997, holding several faculty positions, eventually becoming a Distinguished Professor.
-During his tenure at Rutgers, Parashar founded the Rutgers Discovery Informatics Institute (RDI2), a research center to address grand challenges in computational and data-enabled science.
-He also co-led the Office of Advanced Research Computing (OARC), which advanced Rutgers University's research and scholarly achievements through next generation computing, data science, and networking.
+He also co-led the Office of Advanced Research Computing (OARC).

 Parashar has also served as Program Director in the Office of Cyberinfrastructure (now Office of Advanced Cyberinfrastructure) at the US National Science Foundation between 2009 and 2011, where he focused on computational and data-enabled science and engineering research and education, software sustainability, cloud, and data intensive computing research programs, and managed an extensive research portfolio.
 He was responsible for establishing several new programs, including Software Infrastructure for Sustained Innovation (SI^{2}) and NSF Fellowships for Transformative Computational Science using Cyberinfrastructure (CI TraCS), and co-led the creation of the Computing in the Cloud (CIC) program.

 As Assistant Director for Strategic Computing in the US Office of Science and Technology Policy(OSTP) in 2020, Parashar led the development of a national strategy for the Future Advanced Computing Ecosystem and formulated the National Strategic Computing Reserve in response to the COVID-19 pandemic.

-In 2023, Parashar completed a 5+ year IPA as Office Director for the Office of Advanced Cyberinfrastructure (OAC) at the US National Science Foundation (NSF), where he oversaw NSF's investments in the exploration development, acquisition, and provisioning of state-of-the-art national cyberinfrastructure resources, tools, services, and expertise essential to the advancement and transformation of all of science and engineering.
-He developed NSF's strategic vision for a National Cyberinfrastructure Ecosystem for 21st Century Science and Engineering that responds to rapidly changing application and technology landscapes and blueprints for NSF's key cyberinfrastructure investments over the next decade.
-A key element of this vision was ensuring equitable access and democratizing cyberinfrastructure's use and impact.
+In 2023, Parashar completed a five year IPA as Office Director for the Office of Advanced Cyberinfrastructure (OAC) at the National Science Foundation (NSF), where he oversaw NSF's investments in the exploration development, acquisition, and provisioning of state-of-the-art national cyberinfrastructure resources, tools, services, and expertise essential to the advancement and transformation of all of science and engineering.